archphile/website/content/blog/happy-new-year-and-some-clarificatrions-about-the-status-of-archphile-project.md

 - [GentooPlayer](http://gentooplayer.com)
 - [PicorePlayer](https://www.picoreplayer.org) (only for Squeezelite users)

-All of them were built with the [K.I.S.S.](https://en.wikipedia.org/wiki/KISS_principle) in mind, so if you liked Archphile, you might like one of them too.
+All of them were built with the [K.I.S.S.](https://en.wikipedia.org/wiki/KISS_principle) principle in mind, so if you liked Archphile, you might like one of them too.

 **- Don't use the Archphile creation scripts in order to make  a fresh image**